slint-ui/slint/docs/language/src/builtins/builtin_elements.md

 `viewport-height` is greater than the parent's `width` or `height` respectively, the element becomes scrollable.
 Note that the `Flickable` does not create a scrollbar.
 When unset, the `viewport-width` and `viewport-height` are calculated automatically based on the `Flickable`'s children.
-This is not the case when using a `for` loop to populate the elements.
+This isn't the case when using a `for` loop to populate the elements.
 This is a bug tracked in issue [#407]((https://github.com/slint-ui/slint/issues/407).
 The maximum and preferred size of the `Flickable` are based on the viewport.